 It’s more important than ever to keep up with one’s wellness routine.
 Although your physical space might be closed, let your clients work out with you at home with on-demand and/or virtual sessions.
 These can either be quick workouts or a recording of a full class.

 You can even live stream your classes or host online workshops and share them with your community.
 With Mindbody's virtual platform you can do just that.

 Pro tip: Keep in mind that recording a video with ambient music can be tricky.
 You might want to consider going sans your usual tunes.
 If you're determined to keep the beat, you’ll want to know what music you can post legally.
 Your best option might be royalty-free music.

 Leverage social media so your members can keep in touch

 Even during a temporary closure, you want to make sure you keep your business top of mind.
 Consider posting Instagram stories or Facebook posts showing cleaning efforts and modified workouts (without the usual props).
 Make sure you make announcements about any modified schedules.
 Ask your clients to post how they're keeping active.

 Give your clients a way to stay connected with each other, too.
-This might be a great time to set up a Facebook group for your members.
+This might be a great time to set up a private Facebook group for your members.
 If you’re kicking off a new group, make sure to make all your clients aware.
 This keeps them connected with the community you’ve built together.